sammi-turner/Unix-C-Boilerplate/README.md

 ## Overview

-This is a C project template for Unix-based systems.
+This is a C project template for unix systems.
 It provides a basic structure and configuration for building C projects using a Makefile.

 <br>